 You may not join the Plan if you are an excluded employee.
-You are an excluded employee if you are an employee covered by a collective bargaining agreement, a non-resident alien, a leased employee, an employee of a controlled group employer that does not adopt this Plan, an independent contractor, an employee who is a resident of Puerto Rico, or an employee classified as a PRN (per diem employee).
+You are an excluded employee if you are an employee covered by a collective bargaining agreement, a non-resident alien, a leased employee, an employee of a controlled group or affiliated group employer that does not adopt the Plan, an independent contractor, an employee who is a resident of Puerto Rico, or an employee classified as a PRN (per diem employee).